-Bullying was at one time just an issue in school yards and classrooms.
-Yet, in recent years, bullying in the workplace has become a major concern among employees, managers and/or supervisors.
+Bullying was at one time just an issue in schoolyards and classrooms.
+Yet, in recent years, bullying in the workplace has become a major concern among employees, managers and supervisors.
 While having a tough, demanding boss is one thing, bullying is something different altogether.
 It can essentially undermine an employees’ performance, greatly affect their overall attitude and cause unnecessary stress.

 According to The Washington State Department of Labor and Industries, bullying in the workplace is not illegal in the U.S. unless it involves various forms of illegal harassment.
 The result of bullying is extensive and can even be the potential source of physical and mental health problems.
 So, what can employers do about bullying and how can they prevent it in their workplace?

-Here are a few actions employers can take to fight against this age-old behavior in efforts to prevent it:
+Here are a few actions employers can take to fight against this age-old behavior in an effort to prevent it.

 1. Identify Bullying